 The New Era

-The 21st century caused significant changes in web usage and how people used the net; more user-friendly capacities have altered the way sites present now.
+The 21st century caused significant web usage changes and how people used the net; more user-friendly capacities have altered the current sites.
 The conclusion of the ‘browser war’ introduced new elements into attention.
 Open Source Software, which is more elastic and appropriate for the new standards, makes progress quicker.
 Also, these new alternatives are being regarded as better in certain areas than Internet Explorer.